patrickrobrecht/kirchen-im-web/README.md

 ### GET /api/churches

-Per default, the whole data is returned.
+Per default, the whole data is returned in [JSON](https://www.json.org/).
 Parameters can be used to reduce the number of entries which are returned.

 Example: A call to `https://kirchen-im-web.de/api/churches/?name=test` only returns data of the churches whose name contains the string `test`.